gonzalofdz/poshli/.github/DEVELOPER.md

 # Welcome!

-If you are reading this document then you are interested in contributing to the Storm project -- many thanks for that!
+If you are reading this document then you are interested in contributing to the lispo project, many thanks for that!
 All contributions are welcome: ideas, documentation, code, patches, bug reports, feature requests, etc.  And you do notneed to be a programmer to speak up.